azat-co/practicalnode/chapter16/chapter16.md

 The commands to attach more managed policies are the same—`attach-role-policy`.

-## 3. Creating a AWS Lambda resource
+## 3. Creating an AWS Lambda Resource

-On the high level view, our function (file `code/ch16/serverless/index.js`) looks like this:
+On a high level view, our Lambda function (file `code/ch16/serverless/index.js`) looks like this:

 ```js
 const doc = require('dynamodb-doc')